 - Standard The functions in this interface work on data in main memory, as in the Netlib LAPACK interface, but with semantics more familiar to the C and C++ programmer. - Device This interface follows the standards set forth in the NVIDIA CUBLAS package.
 In this interface, the user allocates and populates GPU memory and then calls CULA functions to operate on that memory.
-This is useful for closed-loop GPU systems that do large sections of processing on the GPU. - Fortran This functions of this interface match the Standard interface but use Fortran calling conventions.
-The user needs no knowledge of GPU computing, and will feel comfortable if already familiar with LAPACK. - Link This interface is targeted at users who are porting existing linear algebra codes to a GPU-accelerated environment.
+This is useful for closed-loop GPU systems that do large sections of processing on the GPU. - Fortran This functions of this interface match the Standard and Device interfaces but use Fortran calling conventions. - Link This interface is targeted at users who are porting existing linear algebra codes to a GPU-accelerated environment.
 This interface provides a migration path by matching the function names and signatures of several popular linear algebra packages.
 It additionally provides a fallback to CPU execution when a user does not have a GPU or when problem size is too small to take advantage of GPU execution.